Skip to content

 ip str Client IP

-Note: This field requires correct configuration of Nginx, Alibaba Cloud SLB, etc.
+Note: This field is meaningful only with correct Nginx, Alibaba Cloud SLB configurations

-ips list List of client IP and all intermediate proxy server IP addresses
+ips list List of client IPs and all intermediate proxy server IPs

-Note: This field requires correct configuration of Nginx, Alibaba Cloud SLB, etc.
+Note: This field is meaningful only with correct Nginx, Alibaba Cloud SLB configurations

 ips[#] str Intermediate proxy server IP